bambooengineering/session-check/README.md

 A JS timeout checks a value supplied from your Devise config, and when it determines that the Devise session has expired, it takes the user to the sign in page.
 A global AJAX listener ensures AJAX heavy apps are catered for, by listening to each request and resetting the counter for you.

+No server ping requests are made, so there is no extra load on your server.